ftnt-dspille/fsr-noc-automation/content/chapter-04-jinja/03-using-jinja-in-soar.md

 2. In the execution results, click on **Use Code Results** step
 3. Verify that all variables contain the processed data from the code snippet
 4. If any variables are empty, check the execution results of **Process Name Data** to verify the exact JSON path structure

+#### 12. Correct Issues

+The jinja for `name_stats` has been purposefully set to be incorrect.
+Try to find the issues with each jinja expression and save the playbook and rerun to check the results

 {{% notice tip %}}
 **Data Path Discovery**: Always check the execution results of code snippet steps to see the exact structure of returned data.
 The JSON structure shown determines how you access the data with `{{vars.steps.Step_Name.field_name}}`.